fastify/website/versioned_docs/version-v1/Server.md

 <a name="factory"></a>
 ## Factory

-The Fastify module exports a factory function that is used to create new
+The Fastify module exports a factory function that is used to create new [`Fastify server`](./Server.md) instances.
-<a href="https://github.com/fastify/fastify/blob/master/docs/Server.md"><code><b>Fastify server</b></code></a>
-instances.
 This factory function accepts an options object which is used to customize the resulting instance.
 This document describes the properties available in that options object.